grassyknoll88/Hangman-Game/README.md

 # Monster Hangman

+## Overview

+For this assignment we were tasked with creating a hangman game application based in javascript.
+We were able to select our own theme and implement our own styling.

+### Requirements

 Create a new GitHub repo called Hangman-Game.
 Then, clone it to your computer.
 Inside your local git repository, create an index.html.
 While still in your local git repo, create a directory called assets.